wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 ## 0.6.0

-optimization: Optimize the directory structure of simple-mind-map source code
+optimization: Optimize the directory structure of simple-mind-map source code.

+New: 1.Supports one click zoom to fit the canvas function.

 ## 0.5.11